AFIT-R/afit-r.github.io/forecasting_class/LOGM630_deliverables.md

 </tr>
 <tr class="even">
 <td align="center" valign="top">2</td>
 <td align="left" valign="top">In this second submission I expect you to build onto the first deliverable by refining any of your discussion regarding goal definition, exploratory data analysis, and data pre-processing.
-Furthermore, I expect you to have applied multiple forecasting methodologies to your data a compared their performances. </td>
+Furthermore, I expect you to have applied multiple forecasting methodologies to your data and compared their performances. </td>
 <td align="left" valign="top">Friday, November 17 NLT 11:59PM ET </td>
 <td align="left" valign="top">1.1-6.3 </td>
 </tr>